petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/comparing-publishing-tools.md

 ## Publications

-Publications is a change tracking tool for editing sites and content.
-With it, contributors can create working environments called *publications* where they make edits without affecting the production environment's end users.
-Each publication is company scoped and can group changes across multiple sites and asset libraries.
-Create as many publications as needed for your projects and teams.
+Publications is a change-tracking tool for editing sites and content.
+With it, contributors can create working environments called *publications* where they make edits without affecting the production environment's published site.
+Each publication is company-scoped and can group changes across multiple sites and asset libraries.
+You can create as many publications as needed for your projects and teams.

 By default, access to a publication is limited to its creator.
 However, creators can invite other members and assign them roles specific to each publication.
 Since publications are independent, contributors can make and publish their changes without affecting one another.
 Contributors to a publication can work on their own timelines and publish their changes when ready.

 During the publishing process, Liferay checks for conflicts with production and prompts the user to review and resolve them.
-Some conflicts can be automatically resolved, while others require manual resolution.
-Once published, the changes are automatically propagated to other publications if there are no conflicts.
+Some conflicts can be resolved automatically, while others require manual resolution.
+Once published, the changes are propagated to other publications if there are no conflicts.
 Publications maintains a detailed history of published changes so you can quickly review and revert changes if needed.

 Together, these features provide a superior editing and collaboration experience.
 See [Enabling Publications](./publications/enabling-publications.md) to set up Publications for your instance.